-Prerequisite: 626 or equivalent.
+ECONOMETRICS 3 credits Prerequisite: 626 or equivalent.
 Formulation of functional relations among economic variables suitable for statistical estimation from observational data and construction of multiequation econometric models and methods of estimation.

-SEMINAR IN RESEARCH METHODS 628

-Prerequisite: Admission to the master's program in economics or permission of the depart-ment.
+SEMINAR IN RESEARCH METHODS 3 credits Prerequisite: Admission to the master's program in economics or permission of the department.
 A seminar in the research use of applied mathematical economics or econometrics.
 Emphasis is on individual development of a theoretical proposition or research statement, its empirical examination and policy implications.

-THEORY OF WAGES AND EMPLOYMENT 633

-Prerequisite: Admission to the master's program in economics or permission of the department.
-Analytical approach to integration of economic theory with observed labor market phe-nomena.
+THEORY OF WAGES AND EMPLOYMENT 3 credits Prerequisite: Admission to the master's program in economics or permission of the department.
+Analytical approach to integration of economic theory with observed labor market phenomena.
 Discussion of wage and employment theories, effects of unions, collective bargaining theories and effects of government regulation.

-SPECIAL TOPICS IN ECONOMICS 640

-Prerequisite: Admission to the master's program in economics or permission of the department.
+SPECIAL TOPICS IN ECONOMICS Prerequisite: Admission to the master's program in economics or permission of the department.
 Opportunity to study special topics and current issues in economics at an advanced level.
 Repeatable with permission of the instructor.

-664 SEMINAR ON ECONOMIC GROWTH AND DEVELOPMENT

-3 credits Prerequisite: Admission to the master's program in economics or permission of the department.
+SEMINAR ON ECONOMIC GROWTH AND DEVELOPMENT Prerequisite: Admission to the master's program in economics or permission of the department.
 Review of main theories of economic growth since age of classical economics.
-Prob-lems in development of emerging countries.
+Problems in development of emerging countries.
 Discussion of aggregative macromodels of capital formation, investment, technology and external trade.

-SEMINAR ON REGIONAL ECONOMIC ANALYSIS AND DEVELOPMENT 3 credits Prerequisite: Admission to the master's program in economics or permission of the depart-ment.
+SEMINAR ON REGIONAL ECONOMIC ANALYSIS AND DEVELOPMENT Prerequisite: Admission to the master's program in economics or permission of the department.
 Study of a particular national or international regional development.
-Any one or a com-bination of following regions may be considered: Middle East, North Africa, areas within Latin America, Southern Europe, Southeast Asia or Eastern Europe.
+Any one or a combination of following regions may be considered: Middle East, North Africa, areas within Latin America, Southern Europe, Southeast Asia or Eastern Europe

-INTERNATIONAL MONETARY ECONOMICS 670

-Prerequisite: Admission to the master's program in economics or permission of the depart-ment.
+INTERNATIONAL MONETARY ECONOMICS 3 credits Prerequisite: Admission to the master's program in economics or permission of the department.
 International financial relations.
-Foreign exchange market and exchange rate adjust-ments.
+Foreign exchange market and exchange rate adjustments.
 Balance of payments adjustment policies.
 International monetary system.

-INTERNATIONAL TRADE 671

-3 credits Prerequisite: Admission to the master's program in economics or permission of the depart-ment.
+INTERNATIONAL TRADE Prerequisite: Admission to the master's program in economics or permission of the depart-ment.
 Traditional trade theory.
 Recent developments in trade theory, policy implications in trade relations among developed and developing economics.

-683 MONETARY ECONOMICS

-3 credits Prerequisite: Admission to the master's program in economics or permission of the depart-ment.
+MONETARY ECONOMICS 3 credits Prerequisite: Admission to the master's program in economics or permission of the depart-ment.
 Intensive study of important areas of monetary theory.
-Emphasis on integration of money and value theory among other areas, plus some pressing policy issues
+Emphasis on integration of money and value theory among other areas, plus some pressing policy issues.

-GRADUATE INTERNSHIP IN ECONOMICS 695

-1-3 credits Prerequisites: Eighteen credit hours of economics graduate courses.
+GRADUATE INTERNSHIP IN ECONOMICS Prerequisites: Eighteen credit hours of economics graduate courses.
 Career application of stu-dent's graduate coursework.
 Supervisor reports and assignments required.
 May be repeated for a maximum of three credits.

-697.8 READING IN ADVANCED ECONOMICS
+697,8READING IN ADVANCED ECONOMICS

-1-4 credits each Perequisite: Admission to the master's program in economics or permission of the depart-ment.
+Prerequisite: Admission to the master's program in economics or permission of the depart-ment.
 (A maximum of six credits may be applied toward the master's degree in economics.)
 Intensive investigation of selected problem area in advanced economics under supervision of instructor.
-Since the subject matter is decided upon in each case, the course may be taken repeatedly for credit.
+Since the subject matter is decided upon in each case, the course may be taken

-699 MASTER'S THESIS 3 credits (May be repeated for a total of six credits)
+MASTER'S THESIS (May be repeated for a total of six credits)

-ENGLISH
+3300: ENGLISH